Samiulla82/Hackerrank-SQL-basic-skills-certification-test-solution/README.md

-I have Attempted Skills Certification test via Online Portal or Websites such as HackerRank
+I have attempted Skills Certification test via Online Portal or Websites such as HackerRank